christinatan1/spotifyapp/README.md

 * User can start a group music session and listen to music simultaneously with their friends
 * User picks a song that plays to vistors on their profile
 * User can explore map and find users from around the world and visit their profile
+* User can choose song lyrics from a song and post them (using the Genuis API)

 ### 2. Screen Archetypes